 - Hangzhou is considered an ideal place to settle down, with a big sized city but not too big and also very relaxing.
 Hangzhou’s is the legendary city of the story “Legend of the White Snake”.
 I just remember eating at the Grandma’s restaurant 外婆家 and being able to enjoy the view of the suburbs, the beautiful mountain, and having sips of nice warm tea.

-- Nanjing is the ancient capital of China, and is also filled with culture and history.
-Nanjing have a really chillax lifestyle when I lived there, but you can still find activity to do.
+- Nanjing is the ancient capital of China and is also filled with culture and history.
+Nanjing have a really chillax lifestyle when I lived there, but you can still find an activity to do.
 Lots of Korean restaurants and shopping center for those who like to go window shopping.

 My stories of China can go on and on, so I recommend if you want some adventures in your life, to visit or even move to a new country for a job.